lostfictions/eslint-config-lostfictions/README.md

 let thing: XorY;
 ```

-this code will typecheck correctly:
+This code will typecheck correctly:

 ```ts
 if ("x" in thing) {